A

 Clothes Do But Cheat and Cozen Us: Robert Herrick

-Clouded with snow ("Winter"): Walter de la Mare
+Clouded With Snow ("Winter"): Walter de la Mare

 A Coat ("Three-Piece"): Seamus Heaney